uthdev/mock_premier_league/README.md

 # Mock Premier league
-Mock Shop is a simple shopping server.
+Mock Premier is an api for

 ---